Pantane1/CVC-ik/README.md

 Free to use for personal or educational purposes.
 Attribution is appreciated but not required.

 ## 💬 Feedback
-If you have questions or suggestions, feel free to reach out – this project was built to help Swahili‑speaking users find the best voice changer apps easily.
+If you have questions or suggestions, feel free to reach out – this project was built to help users find the best voice changer apps easily.

 [#denjagidev](nf-d.netlify.app)
 <p align="center">